tratteria/tconfigd/service/README.md

 # tconfigd Components
-This directory holds the source code for tconfigd.
-Below is an overview of each component and its functionality.
+This directory contains the source code for tconfigd.
+Below is an overview of tconfigd's components and their functionalities.

-### agentsmanager
-This directory manages agents by enabling agent registrations, handling agent heartbeats, and tracking active agents.

-### api
+### websocketserver
-This directory implements tconfigd's APIs.
-It holds the following APIs:

-- Agent Registration API
-- Agent Heartbeat API
+This package contains the WebSocket server that manages connections and communications to Tratteria Agents and Tratteria Service.

-### configdispatcher
+### servicemessagehandler
-This directory dispatches configurations to tratteria and tratteria agents.
+This package provides a high-level interface to propagate rules and messages to Tratteria Agents and Tratteria Service.

 ### tratcontroller
-This directory implements Kubernetes controller for `tratteria.io` custom resources.
+This package implements Kubernetes controllers for `tratteria.io` custom resources.
 It hosts controllers for the following resources:

 - `tratteria.io/TraT`
+- `tratteria.io/TratteriaConfig`
 - `tratteria.io/TraTExclusion`

 ### webhook
-This directory implements Kubernetes Admission Controller Webhooks.
+This package implements Kubernetes Admission Controller Webhooks.
 It hosts the following webhooks:

 - Tratteria Agent Injection Mutating Admission Controller Webhook
-- `tratteria.io` custom resources Validating Admission Controller Webhook

 ## Contributions
 Contributions to the project are welcome, including feature enhancements, bug fixes, and documentation improvements.